datatrail-jhu/02_googlecloud/manuscript/07_slides.md

 #### Formatting and editing themes

-In addition to formatting individual text boxes and images on your slides, you may want to fomrat the design of your entire slide show.
+In addition to formatting individual text boxes and images on your slides, you may want to format the design of your entire slide show.
 This can be accomplished, by clicking on the "Theme" icon along the toolbar

 ![Theme icon](images/07_slides/07_google_slides-14.png)
 )